 The Super Bowl is without a doubt one of the biggest sporting events in the world (World Cup fans, feel free to weigh in here), and an unofficial national holiday in the United States.
-Do you know how the Super Bowl got its name?
+But, do you know how the Super Bowl got its name?
 It may (or may not) be related to a toy ball.

 The Atlantic mentions the legend that Kansas City Chiefs owner Lamar Hunt coined the term “Super Bowl” after his daughter’s toy Super Ball.
-But newspapers were already using the term “Super Bowl” for the title game well before the date and location for the first game was set, so believe what you want.
+But, newspapers were already using the term “Super Bowl” for the championship game well before the first “Super Bowl” game was played, so believe what you want.

 Bottom line: “AFL-NFL Championship Sunday” is not nearly as catchy as “Super Bowl Sunday.”
-And in the NFL, marketing is everything.
+And, in the NFL, marketing is everything.

-We’re up to Super Bowl LI, which is roman numeral code for 51.
-Last year’s game in Santa Clara (home of the San Francisco 49ers) was Super Bowl 50, as opposed to Super Bowl L, because the designers couldn’t do anything with a Super Bowl L logo.
-In fact, “Super Bowl L” looked like a typo.
-We’re back to the roman numerals for the foreseeable future.
+The only Super Bowl game to not use roman numerals was Super Bowl 50.
+The roman numeral for 50 is L, and because NFL ad designers couldn’t do anything with an L logo (in fact it looks like a typo), they used the number 50.
+Now, we’re back to roman numerals for the foreseeable future.
 Chris Chase of USA Today summed it up: “Foregoing the use of Super Bowl L drew some early criticism that the league was dumbing things down for America, as if clinging to an archaic counting system that was obviously created without any foresight means we’re a nation of dunces.
 That’s nonsense.
 Roman numerals are like cursive: meaningless in the real world and not as pretty to look at as people think.”

 Do you have a soft spot for roman numerals?
 If you think you know your Vs from your Is, take our roman numeral quiz!